Skip to main content

 Hour bank (+/-) = -7.5 hours

-πŸ’ Example:
+Example:

 Actual working hours = 3.5 hours

-Time bank (+/-) = -4 hours
+Hour bank (+/-) = -4 hours

-Report for the EU working hour directive
+Report for the EU Working Time Directive

 The report provides an overview of your employees’ actual working hours:

-• The actual working hours per week for the selected period
+• the actual working hours per week for the selected period

-• The average actual working hours for the selected period
+• the average actual working hours for the selected period.

 Did this answer your question?